tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

     :param loop: If supplied, this will be an instance of ``asyncio.BaseEventLoop``.
         That will signal to your function that it operates in an asynchronous environment and that no blocking function should be called within it.
-    :return: A :py:class:`~turberfield.dialogue.model.SceneScript.Folder` object.
-        If this is the same object as supplied to the function, it signals that performance of this folder should continue.
-You could return another folder to request a branching of the narrative, or else **None** to stop it.
+    :returntype: dict
+        Returning a value gives you the option to control branching of your narrative.

+        The dictionary data you pass back is matched against the metadata of each folder.
+The folder whose metadata matches closest is the next folder to run.

+        Return **None** to stop the performance.

 Handler
 =======